dan-vidoni/dan-vidoni/README.md

     🔭 software engineer @haufe
     😄 pronouns: he/him
-    ⚡ fun fact: at 1/2 of things I'm lefthanded (eat, draw) the other half, righthanded (write, shoot a basketball), it comes down to which hand I start learning a new activity with
+    ⚡ fun fact: at 1/2 of things I'm left handed (eat with spoon, draw, table tennis) the other half, right handed (eat with fork and knife, write, basketball), it comes down to which hand I start learning a new activity with

 ## dunning-kruger scale